 If you meet the conditions, fill the application in correctly and book as early as you can, you have a greater chance of getting your chosen break.

 One of the reasons these hols are so cheap is that you can’t pick the exact date and place.
 You have to specify FOUR dates and FOUR parks you'd like, and hope for the best.

-The £15 hols can be taken on selected dates between May and September.
+The £15 hols can be taken on selected dates between the end of May and early Sep.
 Weekend breaks are three nights and weekday holidays are four nights.

 Friday-Monday (three-night breaks) can start:

 30 May; 6, 13, 20, 27 Jun; 4, 11, 18 Jul; 22, 29 Aug; 5 Sep

 2, 9, 16, 23, 30 Jun; 7, 14, 21 Jul; 25 Aug; Sep 1